International-Data-Spaces-Association/IDS-G/core/Technologies/ids-rest/README.md

  messages is rather limited, while there is a massive trend towards REST APIs in the Web but also in any kind of distributed architectures.

-First and foremost, REST APIs restrict the number of assumptions a consuming application needs to make about a remote endpoint. <!--Link between sentences missing--> The protocol, possible states, state transformations, exchange sequences, error behavior, and so on need to be understood by all parties.
+First and foremost, REST APIs restrict the number of assumptions a consuming application needs to make about a remote endpoint.
+The paradigm expresses state transformations, exchange sequences, error behavior, and so on need to be understood by all parties.
 REST is already a well-known and commonly accepted paradigm providing recommendations (not necessarily answers!) to a lot of these topics.
 Reusing them simplifies the life of the developers, increases the maintainability, and last but not least presents the condensed lessons learned of a huge community.

-Apart from these design advantages, the tool support for REST APIs is significantly better-especially in terms of open source projects- than for any other communication pattern.
-Because we <!--who?--> want to avoid discussions about the lack of tools and frustrated developers because they cannot use their favorite tools and development environments, tool support is a very valid argument in favor of REST APIs.
+Apart from these design advantages, the tool support for REST APIs is significantly better - especially in terms of open source projects - than for any other communication pattern.

 Following this argumentation, the IDS community agreed that a REST binding is desired.
 Whether it - at some point - might even replace the currently used interaction patterns is not in the scope of this document.
 The hereby presented binding is intended as an coequal binding with the same relevance and commitment than the other bindings.

 ## Operations and Interactions

-The instance of an IDS Messages, as defined in the IDS Information Model, encodes i.a. the intended command, content, target, expected response
- .
-For example, an ArtifactRequestMessage contains its operational semantics <!--=command?-->('return an IDS Artifact'), the target resource, expected response (ArtifactResponseMessage), data format (Multipart) etc.
+The instance of an IDS Messages, as defined in the IDS Information Model, encodes i.a. the intended command, content, target, expected response.
+For example, an ArtifactRequestMessage contains its operational semantics ('return an IDS Artifact'), the target resource, expected response (ArtifactResponseMessage), data format (Multipart) etc.
 This implies that both the sender and the receiver of the message need to share all these assumptions and deeply understand the IDS requirements and side-effects.
 Obviously, this is especially hard for people joining the IDS community but also for experienced IDS developers.

 The REST paradigm on the other hand separates the command semantics from the content and deeply integrates the communication pattern with HTTP methods.
 This reduces